-Important VAT accounting change for construction supplies effective 1 October 2019
+Important VAT accounting change for construction supplies – delay in implementation until 1 October 2020

 If you make and/or receive supplies of construction services, where payments are required to be reported through the Construction Industry Scheme (CIS) then this change may affect you.